tansaox2008123/GRAPE-LM/README.md

    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Because of the complexity of the environment these dependencies only support to rna-fm and evo, other LM need to go to
+Because of the complexity of the environment these dependencies only support to rna-fm and evo, other LMs need to go to
 their own github to deploy.
 And you can get more details in these websites：
 RNA-FM https://github.com/ml4bio/RNA-FM;
 Evo https://github.com/evo-design/evo;